 How Can I Contact HR?

 You can contact HR at any time during your employment for help and support.
-Their size will depend on the size of the organisation or company you work for; large businesses and public-sector organisations will have huge HR departments with hundreds of staff members.
+As we mentioned, their size will depend on the size of the organisation or company you work for; large businesses and public-sector organisations will have huge HR departments with hundreds of staff members.
 Employees can usually contact them by email, or if you work in an office, you can visit them.

 If you feel discriminated against at work and need extra support, there are resources available to you.
 Speak to Citizens Advice or visit the government website to find out more.
 Remember how important it is to disclose discrimination when it happens.
 You deserve the right support in this scenario.